Mind the (Retirement Income) Gap

 What is a retirement income gap?

-A retirement income gap occurs when the money you receive from your pension (New Zealand Superannuation), isn't sufficient to cover all your living expenses once you've stopped working.
+A retirement income gap occurs when the money you receive from your pension (New Zealand Super), isn't enough to cover all your living expenses once you've stopped working.

 A pressing concern for retirees